Jocelyn Blore

 In addition to the core chemistry coursework, the program includes forensic courses in the fundamentals of photography for forensic science; introduction to forensic science; forensic documentation and laboratory techniques; applications of forensic sciences; and principles of forensic investigation.

-Portland State University’s Department of Criminology & Criminal Justice offers a campus-based master of science program in criminology & criminal justice, providing students with a unique opportunity of studying crime and the criminal justice system in a vibrant urban setting.
+Portland State University’s Department of Criminology & Criminal Justice offers a campus-based master of science program in criminology & criminal justice, providing students with a unique opportunity to study crime and the criminal justice system in a vibrant urban setting.
 Through coursework, peer interactions, community-based learning experiences, and collaboration with faculty members, graduates of this program will be prepared to solve problems, give informed solutions to justice and crime issues, and assist criminal justice agencies.

 Portland State University also offers a bachelor’s degree in Criminology and Criminal Justice in both an on-campus and an online format (profiled in the online section below) format.